İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 Foods to Avoid in the Beginning

-Hard foods that can put too much pressure on the dentures, such as nuts and raw vegetables, should not be eaten.
+Hard foods that can put too much pressure on the prostheses, such as nuts and raw vegetables, should not be eaten.
 Foods with sharp edges, crusty bread or potato chips that can rub against the gums should also not be eaten.

 After a period of getting used to it, add more food products to your diet until you can consume almost all the foods you like.

-Alternatives to Dentures
+Alternatives to Prostheses

 Full Mouth Restoration